Beauty World food guide

 19. Buta Kin Ramen

 Restaurant-quality ramen under $10 is the reason why Buta Kin remains a popular choice for ramen in Singapore.
-Choose from their rich, flavourful Tonkostu Ramen ($7.50), where the umami pork broth is the star, or their Tonkostu Black Ramen ($6.50), given more depth with black garlic.
+Choose from their rich Special Tonkostu Ramen ($7.50), where the umami pork broth is the star, or their Black Ramen ($6.70), which is absolutely packed full of garlic flavour.
 They also have Japanese curries on the menu if you prefer some spice for your meal.

 Address: 144 Upper Bukit Timah Road, #04-28, Beauty World Food Centre, Singapore 588177